sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 ### Inequalities which can be reduced analytically, and SymPy cannot reduce

-SymPy has implemented algorithms to reduce inequalities involving only one symbol (variable), so it cannot reduce a set of inequalities for more than one
+SymPy has implemented algorithms to reduce inequalities for only one symbol (variable), so it cannot reduce a set of inequalities for more than one symbol:
-symbol:

 ```py
 >>> from sympy import reduce_inequalities, symbols